Are you professional house sitters?

 The main bone of contention is this:

-Can you call yourself “professional house sitters” when not being paid money for providing a service?
+Can you call yourself "professional house sitters" if you aren't paid money for providing a service?

 Let's consult the dictionaries: